Aquatics programme terms and conditions

 Disruption and cancellation of sessions by the centre and sessions missed by the pupil

-- If a session is cancelled by Go Gateshead the customer will receive a reduction to the next available month's Direct Debit to the value of the per session fee (or an extension to the customer's booking dates for cash/card customers).
+- If a session is cancelled by Go Gateshead and no reasonable alternative can be offered the customer will receive a reduction to the next available month's Direct Debit to the value of the per session fee (or an extension to the customer's booking dates for cash/card customers).
 This includes planned cancellations (such as Bank Holidays) and unplanned cancellations (such as the pool heating failing).

 - If there is disruption to part of a session (for example caused by a child being sick in the pool) recompense will be at the discretion of the Go Gateshead management team depending on the amount of the session disrupted.
 There is no guarantee provided by Go Gateshead that recompense will be provided in this regard.